Ben Volpeliere-Pierrot

-Martin Benedict Volpeliere-Pierrot (born 19 May 1965) is an English singer best known as the vocalist from the band Curiosity Killed the Cat and later an offshoot group 'Curiosity'.
+Martin Benedict Volpeliere-Pierrot (born 19 May 1965) is an English singer best known as the vocalist from the band Curiosity Killed the Cat.
 He is known for sporting a distinctive hat often mistaken for a beret, which is actually a fiddler cap – a traditional Greek fisherman's hat – worn backwards.

 Early life

 Volpeliere-Pierrot is the son of 1960s celebrity photographer Jean Claude Volpeliere-Pierrot and the model Belinda Watson.
-He attended Woolverstone Hall School in Ipswich, which he credited in a 1987 interview with giving him "real hope" through the education he received.
-In the mid 1980s, he appeared as a model on the front of Mike Read's Pop Quiz board game (made by Waddingtons in 1985) and formed the band Curiosity Killed the Cat.
+He attended Woolverstone Hall School near Ipswich, which he credited in a 1987 interview with giving him "real hope" through the education he received.
+In the mid-1980s he appeared as a model on the front of Mike Read's Pop Quiz board game (made by Waddingtons in 1985) and formed the band Curiosity Killed the Cat.

 Curiosity Killed the Cat

-Curiosity Killed the Cat was formed in 1984 and had several hit singles in the UK.
-At the time of their breakthrough, Volpeliere-Pierrot was known for wearing a beret in most pictures of the band, though it was actually a peaked fisherman's hat, turned round with the peak to the rear so that it resembled a beret.
+Curiosity Killed the Cat were a pop band formed in 1984 which had several hit singles in the UK.
+At the time of their breakthrough, Volpeliere-Pierrot was known for wearing a peaked fisherman's hat, turned round with the peak to the rear so that it resembled a beret.
 Ben VP (as he was billed on a number of solo singles in the mid-1990s) was frequently referred to as 'Ben Vol-au-vent Parrot' in Smash Hits magazine, with 'Bendy Ben' (or 'Boozy Ben') also used.

 Their 1989 hit "Name and Number" has been sampled and remixed several times, including a version credited to Elements vs Ben VP in 2006.

 Post-Curiosity

 The band, who had signed to RCA Records/BMG as Curiosity in the early 1990s, split in 1994, with Ben VP signing to Telstar Records to release the 1996 single "Gotta Get You Home".

 In 2018, Volpeliere-Pierrot appeared on Channel 4's First Dates.
-The programme paired him with a glamorous date ten years younger, but there was no attraction, instead the date called her mother and suggested that she go on a date with the singer.